Re7ird/ECON-5821-Final/README.md

 In model 3 I use all the data to train the global best lambda of Lasso Regression.
 The results are not as good as finding lambda separately.

 In model 4 I use x_t-2 and y_t-1 to predict yt, which means Lag=2 for x and Lag=1 for CPI as an independent variable in Lasso Regression.
-It seems model 4 has the best performance in CPI.
+It seems model 4 has the best performance for CPI.